Bayt-al-Hikmah/FastifyJs/Workshop3/Workshop3.md

 To track user sessions, we’ll use the `@fastify/cookie` and `@fastify/session` plugins, which provide secure session handling .
 Fastify signs session cookies with a secret key to prevent tampering, ensuring security.

-We’ll also use `fastify-flash` to display temporary messages (e.g., “Login successful!”).
+We’ll also use `@fastify/flash` to display temporary messages (e.g., “Login successful!”).

 ### Setting Up Authentication